rufus173/sfs/README.md

-implement mkdir and rmdir checking permitions implement self balancing on the binary search tree module implement inodes not showing up if they are scheduled for deletion implement on shutdown all still referenced inodes perform their destructors implement a malloc wrapper that calls exit on failure change mksfs.sfs to create the free pages linked list in reverse so the lower number pages are used first
+implement mkdir and rmdir checking permitions implement self balancing on the binary search tree module implement a malloc wrapper that calls exit on failure change mksfs.sfs to create the free pages linked list in reverse so the lower number pages are used first

+test inodes not showing up if they are scheduled for deletion test on shutdown all still referenced inodes perform their destructors
 ```

 The filesystem is split into 1024 byte pages: